vangav/vos_backend/README.md

 ### Stop the service
 1. in the terminal session where you started the service press **`control + d`**

-> **Voila, few minutes, few lines of code and the calculate_sum's backend is up and running.
+> **Voila, it took a simple json file [controllers.json](https://github.com/vangav/vos_calculate_sum/blob/master/generator_config/controllers.json), one command line, few lines of code and the calculate_sum's backend is up and running in just few minutes.
 That's Vangav Backend.**

 # Intermediate Example (vos_geo_server)